jordanmack/developer-training-course-script-examples/README.md

 ## Available Scripts

 * **aggcounter** - A type script that holds a u64 value that must be incremented by 1 on every transfer.
 This is an aggregatable simplified counter with no burn capability.
+* **aggdoublecounter** - A type script that holds two u64 values.
+The first must be incremented by 1 on every transfer, and the second incremented by 2.
+This is an aggregatable simplified counter with no burn capability.
 * **always** - A lock script that always succeeds (unlocks).
 This is also known as the "Always Success" lock script.
 * **ckb500** - A lock script that succeeds when the total input capacity is exactly 500 CKBytes.
 * **counter** - A type script that holds a u64 value that must be incremented by 1 on every transfer.
 This is a simplified counter with no burn capability.